rmsrob/stcp/README.md

 # stcp

-> A simple TCP chat server with auto a single reply
+> A simple TCP chat server with auto a single reply.

 ## Install
 ### Prerequisite